South African museums: Free State

 Originally the official residence of the last three presidents of the Republic of the Orange Free State, the Old Presidency, dating back to 1885, reflects their late Victorian lifestyle during the period 1886 to 1899.
 It houses a museum depicting their respective terms of office, and a cultural centre for art exhibitions, theatrical productions and musical events.

-Address: 17 President Brand Street
+17 President Brand Street

 Tel: (051) 448-0949